dreamhunter2333/cloudflare_temp_email/vitepress-docs/docs/en/cli.md

 # schema update, if you have initialized the database before this date, you can execute this command to update
 # wrangler d1 execute dev --file=db/2024-01-13-patch.sql
 # wrangler d1 execute dev --file=db/2024-04-03-patch.sql
+# create a namespace, and copy the output to wrangler.toml in the next step
+wrangler kv:namespace create DEV
 ```

 ![d1](/readme_assets/d1.png)